 “Don’t Notify Me About This Product” button

 Using the website anonymously makes it difficult to determine whether a user has subscribed to a product or not.
-For such users, Notify Me When In Stock will be displayed even if the subscription for the product and the user exists, and the Don’t Notify Me for This Product won’t be displayed.
+For such users, Notify Me When In Stock will be displayed even if the subscription for the product and the user exists, and Don’t Notify Me for This Product will not be displayed.

 Alternatively, you can send a confirmation e-mail to a user who created a subscription that was attempted to be revoked.
 This approach adds complexity too.

-So the solution with storing a list of complexID-productId in the session still exists, but this solution seems to be overcomplicated for the purpose.
-If you feel that such security measures are excessive, you can go with the API receiving only an e-mail and productId as parameters.
-However, such approach would have made your system less secure.
+So the solution with storing a list of complexID-productId in the session still exists, but this solution seems overcomplicated for this purpose.
+If you feel that such security measures are excessive, you can go with an API receiving only an e-mail and productId as parameters.
+However, such an approach would make your system less secure.

 Registry of Subscriptions